 - This scenario didn’t happen enough to warrant a new use case.

-Test voice UI in-situ to adjust inflection and pacing
+Technique 3: Test voice inflection and pacing

-Conduct usability testing for voice design
+Conduct usability testing with users

+I contributed to the research plan that the product manager created.
 We tested the usability of voice UI with both Capital One and non-Capital One customers.
 We used testing to:

 - Assess meaning of words